-Going deeper into the Milky way, we'll add Cepheids, Supernova, Nebula, Supergiants, and Globular Clusters to work our way across the galaxy.
+Going deeper into the Milky Way, we'll add Cepheids, Supernova, Nebula, Supergiants, and Globular Clusters to work our way across the galaxy.
+Parallax will take us to the stars in our local neighborhood such as Alpha Centauri and Wolf 359.